List of United States Air Force four-star generals: 1943–1991

 The modern rank of general was established by the Officer Personnel Act of 1947, which authorized the President to designate certain positions of importance to carry that rank.
 Officers appointed to such positions bear temporary four-star rank while so serving, and are allowed to retire at that rank if their performance is judged satisfactory.
 The total number of active-duty four-star generals in the Air Force is limited to a fixed percentage of the number of Air Force general officers serving at all ranks.

 Within the Air Force, the chief of staff (CSAF) and vice chief of staff (VCSAF) are four-star generals by statute.
 Other four-star generals occupy positions of designated importance; historically, these have included the commanders responsible for strategic bombers and nuclear missiles (SAC/STRATCOM); tactical air combat (TAC/ACC); air transport (MAC/TRANSCOM); North American aerospace defense (NORAD); the Air Force formations in Europe and the Pacific; and other training, readiness, and materiel organizations.

 The Air Force also competes with the other services for a number of joint four-star positions, such as the chairman (CJCS) and vice chairman (VJCS) of the Joint Chiefs of Staff.
 Other joint four-star positions have included unified combatant commanders and certain NATO staff positions.

 1991–present

+Legislation

+The following list of Congressional legislation includes major acts of Congress pertaining to appointments to the grade of general in the United States Air Force.